 Remember, adding Facebook Messenger to your website is free.
 And “free” is not a four-letter word (technically it is, but you get the idea).
 If you can stay on top of your live chat game, you’ll get the conversations and conversions you want without having to pay a penny.

 Adding a live chat feature to your website is a total upgrade.
 And for many small businesses trying to operate an around-the-clock company, it’s become almost a necessity.
-So, if you’re going to start out with something, use Facebook Messenger.
-You can always make a change later on if you find there’s a specific feature you can’t live without.

 Because of its popularity as a social media messenger, it makes a great stepping stone into a complex world of sales funnel services.
 It also has advanced features, like 24-hour chat retention and automated responses to improve the experience for your guest.